-- You must be a member in good standing of the WFNS.
+- You must be a current General Member of WFNS.
 General membership is open to anyone who writes.

-- You must be a permanent resident of Nova Scotia (i.e., you have lived in Nova Scotia permanently for at least one year and you file your taxes here).
-Out-of-province college/university students and seasonal residents are ineligible.
+- You must be a permanent resident of Nova Scotia, meaning that you have lived in Nova Scotia full-time for at least the past twelve (12) months and that you file your personal income taxes in Nova Scotia.
+(Out-of-province post-secondary students and seasonal residents are ineligible.)

-- You must be 19 years of age of older by the current program deadline.
+- You must be 19 years of age or older by the current application deadline.

 Application packages must contain all components listed below and must be submitted by the program deadline.
-Each application package must be submitted as a single digital document (in .doc, .docx, or .pdf format) with a file name as follows: Lastname_Firstname_Mentorship (where “Lastname” is your family name and “Firstname” is your given name).
+Each application package must be submitted as a single digital document (in .doc, .docx, or .pdf format) with a file name as follows: FirstName LastName – Mentorship (where “FirstName” is your given name and “LastName” is your family name or chosen surname).
 Incomplete, late, non-digital, or misnamed application packages are ineligible.

-- Summarize your writing activity for the past twelve months.
+- Summarize your creative writing activity for the past twelve months.

 - Describe the work you’ll have available for the mentorship period (e.g., number of pages or poems completed of your prose or poetry manuscript).

 - Outline what you propose to work on during the mentorship period.

 - What goals have you set yourself to achieve during the five-month mentorship period?
 Be specific.

 - How will you prioritize writing during the mentorship period, and how will the mentorship fit into your schedule?